 Short scenes demonstrating the versatility of a good scythe in diverse conditions–from “lawn” and field cutting to an “obstacle course” requiring precision mowing techniques.
 No audio — it got lost in the editing process.
 Some of the mowing is done by Ashley and Fairlight Vido.
 When this video was shot in 2003, they were 10 and 13 years old and already good mowers.
 They are not expending a lot of energy, because they have good tools and have learned the skill.

 Video credits: Fairlight Vido, Greg Hemmings, Todd Snyder and David Patriquin.

 This short film is a temporary substitute for a good, full-length instructional video on hand mowing.
-We were advised that for a video to be easily played/downloaded, and also to accommodate modern attention spans, the length should not exceed five minutes.
+We were advised that for a video to be easily downloaded, and also to accommodate modern attention spans, the length should not exceed five minutes.
 Attempting at the same time to present a variety of possible applications, most scenes are shorter than the ideal.
-However, it serves as an introduction for those who: a) have never seen the scythe being used at all, and b) have always thought that this is a “man’s tool” and cannot imagine how it can be wielded by a 10- to 13-year-old.
-As well, it will demonstrate that a scythe can be used to cut very close to obstacles and reach places where a sicklebar, a rotary mower, or a string trimmer cannot–regardless of the height of the grass.
+However, it serves as an introduction for those who: a) have never seen the scythe being used at all, and b) have always thought that this is a “man’s tool” and cannot imagine how it can be wielded by a 10 year old girl.
+As well, it will demonstrate that a scythe can be used to cut very close to obstacles and reach places where a sicklebar, a rotary mower, or a string trimmer cannot — regardless of the height of the grass.